marcphilipp/presentations/junit5-extensions/slides.md

 ## Lessons Learned

-* How to implement custom logic to determine whether a test class/method should be skipped?
+* Using custom logic to determine whether a test class/method should be skipped
-* How to use *global* extension registration?
+* Registering an extension *globally*
-* How to deactivate a condition without changing the code using system properties?
+* Deactivating a condition without changing the code

 ---